 Mitochondria are the power plants of your cells that convert nutrients into cellular energy.
 Peroxisomes are small, membrane-enclosed organelles that contain enzymes involved in various metabolic reactions, including aspects of energy metabolism.
 The endoplasmic reticulum is a network of membranous tubules within the cytoplasm of a eukaryotic cell, continuous with the nuclear membrane.
 It usually has ribosomes attached and is involved in protein and lipid synthesis.

 Aberrant proteins and organelles, if left unchecked, could potentially damage the cell.
 At the very least, they can fail to perform their needed functions .
 One good example of this is dysfunctional mitochondria.
-Autophagy can selectively remove aberrant mitochondria that have no membrane potential.
+Autophagy can selectively remove dysfunctional mitochondria that have no membrane potential.
 If not removed, these mitochondria can release reactive oxygen species, which can promote death by apoptosis .
 Mitochondrial dysfunction is thought to be one of the nine reasons we age.

 Autophagy is also one way our cells deal with energy shortages .
 For example, after a period of fasting, a body’s cells will respond by breaking down some of their organelles and proteins for energy.